 The majority of the haplotypes can be found within the B4 clade, which is well represented in South East Asian and Pacific regions.
 Within each of the three populations, haplotypes derived from the B4a1a1 haplogroup was the most common.
 This haplogroup is seen in high frequency throughout Polynesia, Micronesia, Coastal Papua New Guinea, Solomon Islands and Philippines.
 As this is common to all of the populations investigated here, it shows that they have a shared ancestry.’

-This is confirmation of a genetic link between the Filipinos and the Polynesians and Micronesians.
-One that we would expect for the Dodanim and Rodanim.
+This is confirmation of a genetic link between the Filipinos, the Polynesians and Micronesians.
+One that we would expect for the Dodan and Rodan connection hypothesis.

 ‘One haplotype common to all three populations is B4a1a1a…^ which is thought to have arisen in the Bismarck Archipelago11.
 The haplotypes can be separated into those from West Polynesia (Tokelau) and those from East Polynesia (French Polynesia and New Zealand).
 The haplotypes seen in West Polynesia are found deeper in the B4 clade than those from East Polynesia.
 This can be used as further evidence of population migration from West to East.